lorisbergeron/lorisbergeron.github.io/_posts/2020-12-05-docker-protect-your-sensitive-information-with-secrets.md

 ### An Introduction to secrets

 In this first part the idea is to create very simply our first secret and use some of the commands shared above.
-As previously announced, secrets can only be used in a "swarm" operating mode.
+As previously announced, secrets can only be used in a swarm operating mode.
 [More information here.](https://docs.docker.com/engine/swarm/)

 1. The first step is to initialize the swarm.